Hugo José Jorge O'Neill

-Hugo José Jorge O'Neill (7 June 1874 in Lisbon, Santos-o-Velho – 30 March 1940 in Palmela) was the head of the Clanaboy O'Neill dynasty, whose family has been in Portugal since the 18th century.
+Hugo José Jorge O'Neill (7 June 1874 in Lisbon, Santos-o-Velho – 30 March 1940 in Palmela) was the head of the O'Neill Clandeboy (Ó Néill Clann Aodha Buidhe) dynasty, which ruled a kingdom in Gaelic Ireland until the early 17th century, and has been in Portugal since the 18th century.

 Recognition

 He was the first son of the previous head of the family of Jorge Torlades O'Neill II and wife Maria Isabel Mazziotti da Costa Cordeiro Fernandes.
 He was also the Representative of the title of Viscount of Santa Mónica, in Portugal.

 Life

 Hugo José Jorge O'Neill was an Officer of the Portuguese Navy and an Officer at the Orders of Kings Carlos I of Portugal and Manuel II of Portugal.
-He met and corresponded with Roger Casement in 1904 (when Casement was briefly consul general in Lisbon) and the also met with the Belfast antiquarian solicitor Francis Joseph Bigger.
-O'Neill also employed an Irish governess for his children.
+He met and corresponded with Roger Casement in 1904 (when Casement was briefly consul general in Lisbon) and then met with the Belfast antiquarian solicitor Francis Joseph Bigger.
+O'Neill employed an Irish governess for his children.

 Marriage and issue

 He married in Lisbon, Santos-o-Velho, on 14 February 1906 Dona Júlia Margarida Catarina de Serpa Pimentel de Sousa Coutinho (Lisbon, Lapa, 27 September 1881 – Lisbon, Pena, 28 February 1934), daughter of Dom Fernando de Serpa Leitão de Mansilha Pimentel and wife Dona Maria Ana Vitória de Sousa Coutinho, and had four children: